HajimeKawahara/exojax/README.md

  plt.plot(autoxs.mdb.nu_lines,ls,".")
 ```

 🌊 **mdb** is a class for molecular database.
 OK.
 Here is a entrance to a deeper level. exojax is more flexible in the way it calculates the molecular lines.
-Go to the document for the deeper level.
+Go to [the docs](http://secondearths.sakura.ne.jp/exojax) for the deeper level.

 </details>